NJShore Guide

 Should I get a wheeled cooler for the beach?

-Wheeled coolers are great for smooth surfaces like boardwalks and parking lots, but struggle in soft sand.
-If your beach access is mostly paved or packed sand, wheels save your back.
-For soft sand walks, a soft cooler with backpack straps is easier to manage.
+Wheeled coolers are great for boardwalks (Cape May, Wildwood, Asbury) and packed sand.
+They struggle in soft sand (Sandy Hook, Island Beach State Park).
+If your access is mostly paved or packed, wheels save your back.
+For soft sand, go backpack.

 How do I make ice last longer in my cooler?

-Pre-chill your cooler overnight with ice or frozen water bottles.
-Use block ice (lasts longer than cubes) on the bottom, then cubed ice on top.
-Pack items tight to minimize air space.
-Keep the cooler in shade, and avoid opening it frequently.
-A 2:1 ice-to-contents ratio is ideal.
+Pre-chill the cooler overnight with ice or frozen water bottles.
+Block ice on the bottom (lasts longer than cubed), cubed on top.
+Pack tight to minimize air.
+Keep it in shade.
+Limit openings.
+Aim for a 2:1 ice-to-contents ratio.

 Some links on this page are affiliate links.
 We may earn a commission if you make a purchase, at no extra cost to you.